 - Camels – You can ride a camel along the beach.
 Pretty random but still we love a bit of randomness.

-- Not everybody goes there – If you want to visit somewhere that not everybody has been to over the last 20 years then give it a try.
-For backpackers Noosa is an awesome up and coming place to be.
+- Not everybody comes here – If you want to visit somewhere that not everybody has been to over the last 20 years then give it a try.

-Having visited both places it is a tough call and if you have the time I would give both a try, there is no such thing as too much time on a beach.
+Having visited both places it really is a tough call and if you have the time I would give both a try.
+There is no such thing as too much time on a beach.
 Byron Bay’s uniqueness and Noosa’s resort vibe are really hard to compare, although the Daiquari hour in Noosa might give it an edge.